Last Updated on December 27, 2022

 Cons: Loose caps, doesn’t come with a harness

-Bushnell is a well-recognized name in the world of hunting.
-If you’ve ever hunted before, you’ve likely known somebody who’s owned a pair of Bushnell binoculars.
-Maybe you’ve even owned a pair yourself.
+Bushnell is a well-known brand in the hunting world.
+Someone you know may own a pair of Bushnell binoculars, or perhaps you have a pair yourself.
 That’s because Bushnell aims to create quality products that everybody can afford to use, and their Legend L-Series is a shining example of why.

-So what do we say about the Bushnells in our binocular review?
+So what do we say about the Bushnells?
 The Legend L-Series 8×42 stands firmly in the mid-range and features a slew of components that make these some of the best hunting binoculars for elk and other big game in their price range.
-With Extra-low Dispersion (ED) prime fluorite glass and fully multi-coated lenses, these binoculars provide good image quality without breaking the bank.
-And, of course, they’re water and fog-proof.
+With Extra-low Dispersion (ED) prime fluorite glass and fully multi-coated lenses, these provide good image quality without breaking the bank.
+And, of course, they’re water- and fog-proof.

-There is a drawback, though; the caps at both ends like to wiggle free, so keep an eye on them.
+There is a drawback, though; the caps at both ends like to wiggle free, so keep track of them.